dot-mike/ta-scripts/README.md

 # TA Scripts

-This is a collection of scripts that I use to make my life with TubeArchivist easier.
+This is a collection of scripts that I use to make my life with [TubeArchivist](https://github.com/tubearchivist/tubearchivist) easier.
 I hope you find them useful.

+Any issues should be reported to the issue tracker on this repository.

+Note that these scripts are not officially supported by TubeArchivist, and are not part of the TubeArchivist project.
+They are provided as-is, with no warranty or guarantee of any kind.
+They may break at any time, and may not work as expected.
+Use at your own risk.

 ## Installation